top of page

 1. Assess Your Financial Health

-• Other Costs: Beyond the deposit, expect additional expenses that can add 5%–9% on top of the property price.
+Beyond the deposit, expect additional expenses that can add 5%–9% on top of the property's price.
+Here’s an estimated cost breakdown for a €250,000 property:

 Cost Item